 It takes two heads, six legs, and two arms to ride a horse and play polo on a field that is 15 acres in size, 300 yards long and 200 yards wide, or the area of 12 football fields.
 It is a fast, fluid game where the player holds a mallet in the right hand only, striking at a 3 1/4 inch light plastic ball that weighs 4 ounces on both sides of the horse.
 When well struck, the ball can travel over 100 yards in the air, at 100 miles per hour!

-In polo, eight players on eight horses combine athletic stunt riding, amazing hand-eye coordination at speeds approaching 40 miles per hour, and a keen sense of timing and anticipation in trying to win a game by scoring more goals than their opponent.
+In polo, eight players on eight horses combine athletic riding in English saddles, amazing hand-eye coordination at speeds approaching 40 miles per hour, and a keen sense of timing and anticipation in trying to win a game by scoring more goals than their opponent.

 Two underlying concepts govern this game: The first is that polo is a team sport with each player filling a specific role and supporting the team effort on both offense and defense.
 The second is the all important “line of the ball.”
 This is the imaginary line the ball creates after being struck and includes both the path that the ball has traveled, and will continue to travel.
 The line remains set until the ball is struck by a player, or changes direction with a carom, and a new line is immediately formed.
 The “line of the ball” determines which player has the “right of way” and may safely hit the ball next.
 A player may cross the line only when it does not create danger of collision with another player.